Too Many Options

 - some dental professionals are not revising and open to a new information and studies about dental products.
 They stick to the old knowledge despite the fact that the new information is indisputable.
 This happens especially if the new information is delivered by the lower rank colleague in the practice.

 - fillings, when well-made, do not come out with any oral hygiene product.
-The fault is always in the filling and in it’s maker.
+The fault is always in the filling and in it’s maker if the filling is relatively new.

 It was a long post, hopefully you made through it.
 To sum up all 2000+ words, only two words come to my mind that defines us dental professionals these days.
 Greed and pride.
 Two out of seven of deadly sins.